ADA (Americans with Disabilities Act) - Students (Title II)

 Documentation of Disability

-Once accepted for admission, a student who wishes to receive accommodations for his or her disability must identify the disability.
-The institution should then require the student to provide recent, supporting documentation of the disability from an appropriate treating professional that is relevant to the requested accommodation.
+A student who wishes to receive accommodations for the student’s disability must make a request for such following the specific campus procedure.
+Generally, the procedures will require that the student to provide recent, supporting documentation of the disability from an appropriate treating professional that is relevant to the requested accommodation.
 This documentation should include a diagnosis of the disability, the major life activities that the disability impairs, the disability’s severity, any functional or educational limitations caused by the disability and recommended accommodations.

 Campus Programs and Activities

-Students with disabilities must request test accommodations as soon as possible, preferably at the beginning of a course or according to the procedures the institution has outlined.
-The institution should determine appropriate accommodations individually, based on documentation of the nature of the disability.
+Students with disabilities who seek testing-related accommodations should request them as soon as possible, preferably at the beginning of a course or according to the procedures the institution has outlined.

 Physical Education Requirements

-An institution may not exclude a student with disabilities from a physical educational program if he or she can meet the fundamental requirements of the program with or without a reasonable accommodation.
+An institution may not exclude a student with disabilities from a physical educational program if the student can meet the fundamental requirements of the program with or without a reasonable accommodation.

 Off-Campus Programs and Activities